UoB-BCRRE/bcrre-assignment-latex-template/README.md

-# bcrre-assignment-latex-template
+# BCRRE Assignment LaTeX Template

 LaTeX template for BCRRE students to use for assignments.

+`blank.tex` for the blank document
-Includes guidance document with examples.
+`guidance.tex` for the guidance document